 in Mt.
 Laurel NJ

 Spinal injections are not new — the use of spinal injections to treat low back pain was first documented in 1901, and in 1952 epidural steroid injections were first used to treat low back pain with associated sciatica (pain in the sciatic nerve due to lumbar disc herniation).
-Today, epidural steroid injections have become an integral part of nonsurgical management of low back pain.
+Today, epidural steroid injections have become an integral part of Minimally invasive management of low back pain.

 An epidural injection is typically used to alleviate low back and/or leg pain.
 While the effects of the injection can be temporary – providing relief from pain for one week up to one year – an epidural can be very beneficial for patients during an episode of severe back pain.
 Importantly, it can provide sufficient pain relief to allow the patient to progress with their rehabilitation program.

 An epidural is effective in significantly reducing pain for approximately 75% of patients.
 It works by delivering steroids directly to the painful area to help decrease the inflammation that may be causing the pain.
 It is thought that there is also a flushing effect from the injection that helps remove or “flush out” inflammatory proteins from around the structures that may cause pain.

 When is an epidural steroid injection typically recommended?

 Epidural steroid injections for rehabilitation

 In general, an epidural steroid injection is used to help provide pain relief to enable patients to progress with their rehabilitation.
 Individuals who have less back pain and feel more comfortable are generally able to work on the active therapies—such as stretching, strengthening/pain relief exercises and low impact aerobic conditioning—that are critical in rehabilitating the lower back and helping prevent (or minimize) future episodes of low back pain.